AriFordsham/GHCWiki/data-parallel/regular.md

-=DArrays - Haskell Support for Array Computations =
+# DArrays - Haskell Support for Array Computations

 The library provides a layer on top of DPH unlifted arrays to support multi-dimensional arrays, and shape polymorphic